quentinl-c/VisAcTh_calibration/README.md

 ### Software environment & dependencies
 The code has to be run in a Linux environment or WSL.
 Required Python packages are listed in the `requirements.txt` file.
-In addition, you need to install [xmgrace](https://plasma-gate.weizmann.ac.il/Grace/), which can be used here as an alternative to limit for the curve fitting.
+In addition, you need to install [xmgrace](https://plasma-gate.weizmann.ac.il/Grace/), which can be used here as an alternative to lmfit for the curve fitting.

 ## 📁 embedded_code
 This folder contains the Python code executed by MicroPython (V1.19.1) on our ESP32 board.